Monday, January 4, 2010

 What are vampires?

 Steampunk Crescendo brings another twist to vampires.
 Vampires exist.
 They have awesome powers.
 The have debilitating weaknesses.
 But they are not the undead.
-Instead, they are Rom that have fallen to temptation.
+Instead, they are Dhampir that have fallen to temptation.
 That vice manifests as vampiric powers and vampiric weaknesses.
 They all have different powers, they all have different weaknesses and they all have different tell-tale signs.
 The only common thread is, they all feed on human blood.

-Who are Rom?
+Who are Dhampirs?

 Well, this is the intro I have so far. the writing is a little rough, but I hope there is a nugget of inspiration in there...